-NOTE: I originally wrote this article for XI R2 in 2008 but it has been updated to include information about XI 3.x and BI 4.0.
+NOTE: I originally wrote this article about XI R2 in 2008 but I have since updated it to include information about XI 3.x, BI 4.0, and BI 4.1.

-Here’s a useful trick that can help both SAP BusinessObjects universe designers and database administrators identify the true origin of queries.
-Using this technique, we can now determine which report, universe and user is generating a potentially problematic SQL statement and take corrective action.
+Here’s a useful trick that can help both SAP BusinessObjects universe designers and database administrators find the true origin of queries.
+Using this technique, we can identify which report, universe and user is generating a potentially problematic SQL statement and take corrective action.
 The END_SQL universe parameter is typically used to allow universe designers to append additional SQL such as database hints to SQL statements.
 But it can also be used to add a seemingly benign SQL comment.
-But this comment can use
+Because this comment can use

-@Variable functions from the universe, making the comment’s value dynamic.
+@Variable functions from the universe, its contents become dynamic.

-For classic universes built with the Universe Design Tool (formerly known as Universe Designer or just Designer), you can set universe parameters by clicking File -> Parameters from the menu or click the Parameters button on the toolbar.
-Then navigate to the Parameter tab.
+For classic universes built with the Universe Design Tool (formerly known as Universe Designer or just Designer), set universe parameters by choosing File -> Parameters from the menu or click the Parameters button on the toolbar.
+Next, navigate to the Parameter tab.

-If you are using SAP BusinessObjects Enterprise XI R2, the semantic layer can dynamically determine the user name and document name using the @Variable function.
+If you are using SAP BusinessObjects Enterprise XI R2, the semantic layer can dynamically identify the user name and document name using the @Variable function.

 /* Hard coded Universe Name - @Variable('BOUSER') - @Variable('DOCNAME')*/

-SAP BusinessObjects Enterprise XI 3.0 introduced several new @Variables, so you can get a bit fancier (see related article Using @Variable Functions in the Universe) and use an @Variable for the universe name.
-Now the entire expression is dynamic.
+SAP BusinessObjects Enterprise XI 3.0 introduced several new @Variables, so you can get a bit fancier (see related article, Using @Variable Functions in the Universe) and use an @Variable for the universe name.
+Now the entire END_SQL expression is dynamic.

 /* @Variable('UNVNAME') - @Variable('BOUSER') - @Variable('DOCNAME') */